Basler AG Reports Strong Q1 2026 Results & Raises Forecast

 The next important date, Publication of quarterly financial report (as of Q1), at Basler is on 06.05.2026.

-The price of Basler at the time of the news was 20,350EUR and was up +11,08 % compared with the previous day.
+The price of Basler at the time of the news was 21,150EUR and was up +15,45 % compared with the previous day.

+15 minutes after the article was published, the price was 21,100EUR this corresponds to a minus of -0,24 % since publication.

 -7,60 %